MONOSPACE

 LangChain, LangGraph, Claude Agent SDK, OpenAI Agents SDK, Flue, Pydantic AI, and NVIDIA's NeMo Agent Toolkit — compared through a hybrid self-hosting lens, with the marketing stripped off.

-Ask “which agent framework should we use?” and you have already made the mistake this study exists to correct.
-The seven contenders are not the same kind of thing: some are integration glue, some are orchestration graphs, some are complete autonomous harnesses, and one — NVIDIA’s NeMo Agent Toolkit — is orthogonal to all of them.
+Ask “which agent framework should we use?” and you’ve already made the mistake this study exists to correct.
+The seven contenders aren’t the same kind of thing.
+Some are integration glue.
+Some are orchestration graphs.
+A couple are full autonomous harnesses, and one, NVIDIA’s NeMo Agent Toolkit, sits off to the side of all of them.
 Comparing them on features is like comparing an engine, a chassis, and a race team.

 The Premise

-The study evaluates the field through a deliberately concrete lens: building and deploying an agent in a hybrid environment, where self-hosted GPU inference and cloud APIs coexist.
-Every claim is tagged as measured (its own experiments) or sourced (vendor documentation), with a stated validity window of June 2026 — a discipline most framework roundups skip.
+The study works through one deliberately concrete lens: building and deploying an agent in a hybrid setup, where your own GPU inference and cloud APIs both have to work.
+Every claim is tagged either measured, from its own experiments, or sourced, from vendor docs, and stamped with a validity window of June 2026.
+Most framework roundups skip that last part.

 ‘Which framework?’ is a category error — four kinds of artifact share one buzzword.